MLaurentys/UniversityWork/README.md

 # UniversityWork - WIP

 This repository works as an index to my college classes.
 As I am completing two bachelors, intercalating them, this helps finding what you look for.
 All my college work is accessible from here.
-- At times I took an online class at RIT while in Brazil due to VISA requirements.

 Timeline:
 <pre>